 Albo does not explain the reason for the name given to the area, nor give the identity of those (“they”) who call it Santovidio.
 The latitude of the modern Montevideo, Uruguay is given as 34° 51' 29" S. (-34.858056).

 See also Rio de la Plata.

-On seeing the locals at Puerto San Julián, Pigafetta wrote that “The captain-general called these people Patagons,”§ and it didn't take long for the legend to spring up that Magellan named the surrounding area as Patagonia.
+On seeing the locals at Puerto San Julián, Pigafetta wrote that “The captain named this kind of people Pataghom,”§ and it didn't take long for the legend to spring up that Magellan named the surrounding area as Patagonia.
 But he didn't: As far as we know, Pigafetta's one-line quotation was the one-and-only time Magellan used the word.
 Over the years various explanations of the word's meaning have been given, usually as a reference to the people's large feet.
 But a more-likely explanation is that the people reminded Magellan of The Famous and Renowned Historie of Primaleon of Greece, a popular romance of his day, in which a mis-shapen creature is described, and “… to him we call Patagon, said to be engendered by a beast in the woods.”
 The romance was so popular in those days that no further explanation of the word was needed.
 Later on, Pigafetta labeled the area that included San Julián as “Regione Patagonia” and also labeled Magellan's strait as “Streto Patagonico.”
 So, although Magellan often gets the credit for naming Patagonia, it is really his chronicler who did the job.

 § Spelled “Pathagoni [in Pigafetta's French ms.], Pataghom, Patagon” (or similar) in various translations.

 In Spanish, Golfo de Penas = Gulf of Sorrows, referring to the hazardous tasks of early vessels in navigating the dangerous currents, and coping with the tempestuous weather, so often encountered in this gulf.